baek2731/lifo-like-blog/_posts/2026-06-05-sega-issues-dmca-takedowns-to-scrub-persona-6-images-from-th.md

 Over on r/games and the *Persona* subreddits, the reaction is predictably chaotic and entertaining.
 You see a mix of triumph ("Called it!
 Sega just confirmed it for us!"), concern for the leaker ("RIP to the leaker's career, but thanks for your service"), and renewed impatience ("Okay, so it's real.
 Now just announce the damn thing already!").

-There’s also the usual gallows humor: "Atlus's marketing strategy: let it leak, then DMCA it, then pretend it never happened."
+There's also the usual gallows humor: "Atlus's marketing strategy: let it leak, then DMCA it, then pretend it never happened."
 Or the cynical takes: "This is just their way of manufacturing hype.
 They probably leaked it themselves."
 While the latter is rarely true for major leaks of this nature, it speaks to the distrust that can build between communities and publishers when communication is poor or reactive.
 The community is buzzing, and that's exactly what Sega probably *didn't* want, at least not this way, and not this soon.

 ## Atlus's Track Record: A History of Secrecy (and Occasional Mishaps)